 School: Date:

-have read it thoroughly and discu concerns to the school and/or dis I have received a copy of the Attala County Schools Student Handbook.
-I assed it with my child.
+read it thoroughly and discussed is concerns to the school and/or dist I have received a copy of the Attala County Schools Student Handbook.
+I have it with my child.
 We have had an opportunity to ask questions or bring trict.
 By signing below, I confirm receipt of the Student Handbook and of all the regulations contained in the Attala County Schools Handbook.

 Student Name: Student Signature:

 Parent Name: Parent Signature:

 Corporal Punishment Intent Form

 School: Date:

-g below, I give my decision for the use of corporal punishment on my child This letter represents my decision for the 2019-2020 school
+By selecting a choice and signing below, I give my decision for the use of corporal punishment on my child This letter represents my decision for the 2023-2024 school year.
+I

-year.
-I reserve the right to change change my decision. e this decision at any time; and I reserve the right to contact the school to
+ecision at any time; and I reserve the right to contact the school to change my

 Please check or mark your decision:

 Agree to corporal p ounishmentDisagree to corporal punishment

 Parent Name: Parent Signature:

-By disagreeing to corporal nun ishment, you understand that this limits the actions the school can take in

-By disagreeing to corporal punishment, you understand that this limits the actions the school can take in cases of misbehavior.
+\By disagreeing to corporal punishment, you understand that this limits the actions the school can take in cases of misbehavior.
 Speak with your school principal about other options if this is your decision.